 In active flow control applications, particularly gust mitigation for small aircraft and unmanned aerial vehicles, controller performance largely depends on accurate flow sensing.
 Turbulent winds and complex terrain generate unpredictable aerodynamic disturbances, exacerbated by the small size and low inertia of these vehicles \cite{boettcher2003, granlund2014,galway2008}.
-Effective sensing and control strategies are essential to maintain stability, but they face significant challenges due to the stringent requirements for accurate perception and high bandwidth, low-latency response in highly unsteady real-world turbulence.
-OSP becomes critical in this context, as it directly affects the observability of key flow features and robustness of the control performance.
-Here, we focus on identifying OSP on an airfoil for surface pressure sensors to enable precise temporal predictions of the airfoil lift coefficients ($C_L$), which is crucial for mitigating gust-induced lift fluctuations \cite{renn2022,beckers2024deep,nair2023,paris2021robust}.
+Effective sensing and control strategies are essential to maintain stability, but they face significant challenges due to the stringent requirements for accurate perception and high-bandwidth, low-latency response in highly unsteady realistic turbulence.
+OSP becomes critical in this context, as it directly affects the observability of key flow features and the robustness of the control performance.
+Here, we focus on identifying OSP on an airfoil for surface pressure sensors to enable precise temporal predictions of the airfoil lift coefficient ($C_L$), which is crucial for mitigating gust-induced lift fluctuations \cite{renn2022,beckers2024deep,nair2023,paris2021robust}.

-Using large-eddy simulations (LES), we simulated flow over a NACA 0012 airfoil under both gusty and non-gusty conditions, collecting time-resolved airfoil surface pressure distributions and lift coefficients.
+Using incompressible large-eddy simulations (LES), we simulated flow over a NACA 0012 airfoil under both gusty and non-gusty conditions, collecting time-resolved airfoil surface pressure distributions and lift coefficients.
 Pressure data from the LES are averaged over the spanwise direction, as only the two-dimensional placement is investigated.
 The CAAF is then applied to determine optimal sensor locations, which involves clustering the candidates and training an MLP model with the LES data to estimate the instantaneous airfoil lift coefficient using pressure measurements at the candidate sensor locations.
-The predictive accuracy of the CAAF sensor configuration is benchmarked against those derived from naive FA, QR pivoting of POD modes, Bayesian experimental design, and uniform sensor distributions methods.
+The predictive accuracy of the CAAF sensor configuration is benchmarked against those derived from naive FA, Pivoted-QR, Bayesian experimental design, and uniform sensor distribution methods.